jvilk/BrowserFS/README.md

 Prerequisites:

 * Node and NPM
-* Grunt-cli globally installed: `npm install -g grunt-cli`
 * Run `npm install` to install local dependencies

-Release:

-    grunt
+Build:

+    npm run dist

-The minified release build can be found in `build/browserfs.min.js`.
+A minified build can be found in `dist/browserfs.min.js`, and the unminified build can be found in `dist/browserfs.js`.

-Development:

-    grunt dev

-The development build can be found as `build/browserfs.js`.

 Custom builds:

-If you want to build BrowserFS with a subset of the available backends, change the `getBackends()` function in `Gruntfile.js` to return an array of backends you wish to use.
-Then, perform a release build.
+If you want to build BrowserFS with a subset of the available backends, change `src/core/backends.ts` to include only the backends you require, and re-build.

 ### Using

-Here's a simple example, using the LocalStorage-backed file system:
+Here's a simple usage example using the LocalStorage-backed file system:

 ```html
 <script type="text/javascript" src="browserfs.min.js"></script>